 This mitzvah teaches us that we must celebrate the end product, but we must not take sole credit for it.

-Someone acquires a plot of land; weeds it; ploughs; sows; prunes; weeds some more; reaps; dries; processes… And so on.
-A phenomenal amount of labour and energy is expended to produce something to eat or sell.
-This mitzva teaches that credit is not due to the farmer.
-The first thing that flowers and sprouts is taken to Jerusalem, and given to the Kohanim, and part of the presentation ceremony requires him to say, “Thank You, God, for the land and fruit that you have given me,”.
+The first thing that sprouts is taken to Jerusalem, and given to the Kohen, and requires him to say, “Thank You, God, for the land and fruit that you have given me,”.